absolute-rat/scytale/README.md

 # scytale

-scytale is a low-entropy/lightweight transpositional stream encoding scheme, written entirely in x64 assembly.
+scytale is a low-entropy/lightweight transpositional stream encoder, implemented in pure x64 assembly.

 ## Pros